AbeWestervelt/didactic-guacamole/README.md

 wants to do somthing good for the world.
-So please, don't get mad at a computer, it isn't really thinking for itself, because it is a 30-somthin long algotithim that was coded in about 2 hours by a 7th-grade boy.
+So please, don't get mad at a computer, it isn't really thinking for itself, because it is a 100-somthin line long algotithim that was coded in about 9 hours by a 7th-grade boy.

 THANK YOU!